ALERT * * * Important Update for iLab Users * * *

-The Zuckerman Mind Brain Behavior Institute is home to three new, state-of-the-art, research-grade MR systems and the laboratories and staff to support their application to preclinical and human biomedical investigations.
+The Zuckerman Mind Brain Behavior Institute is home to three state-of-the-art, research-grade MR systems and the laboratories and staff to support their application to preclinical and human biomedical investigations.
 All systems are fully capable of MRI, multi-nuclear MRS and fMRI and are fully dedicated to research.

 Each of the two Siemens systems and the Bruker system have the following specifications: